prolesoft/marxist.space/security.md

 Use [DuckDuckGo](https://duckduckgo.com/), [Startpage](https://www.startpage.com/), or [Searx](https://searx.me/) for search.

-Use [youtube-dl](https://youtube-dl.org/) to watch videos from almost any website offline, and [Invidious](https://www.invidio.us/) to watch YouTube videos.
+Use [youtube-dl](https://youtube-dl.org/) to watch videos from almost any website, and [Invidious](https://www.invidio.us/) to watch YouTube videos.

 ### Links